Planned Maintenance Definition

 - — Low Priority: activities that aren’t time sensitive or that don’t involve important equipment

-- — Medium Priority: time-sensitive preventative maintenance tasks that involve important equipment
+- — Medium Priority: time-sensitive preventive maintenance tasks that involve important equipment

 - — High Priority: critical and urgent activities